zriyansh/signoz.io/docs/userguide/logs_query_builder.md

 This page will walk you through the query language that is used by SigNoz for filtering logs.

 This query language for logs is a simplified version of SQL.
 The current state of the query language is good enough for daily uses.
 As of now we don't support nesting and parenthesis for explicit ordering due to added complexity.

-If you have a use case and you are not able to fullfill that with the current features please reach out to us.
+If you have a use case which you are not able to fullfill with the current features please reach out to us on our slack community or Github issues.
+We plan to improve the query as we go forward while keeping it simple

 ## Types of queries supported by SigNoz:
 *  **Freehand query** <br></br>